-Ryan and Jamie Noll have been married for nearly 20 years!
+Ryan and Jamie Noll have been married for 20 years!
 They grew up in the same neighborhood, and dated for three years before a year-long engagement; he proposed on the infamous covered bridge in Frankenmuth, Michigan.
 They home school their children, except for their eldest who recently graduated from their home school.
 She is now enrolled in a local college, taking Spanish (because she serves on a yearly mission trip in Honduras) and calculus.
 Ryan is the field supervisor for a pump company, and Jamie coaches roller skating.
-The family all pitches in with their small hobby “farm” of chickens, ducks, turkeys, peacocks, rabbits, cats, dogs, and horses, as well as a couple guinea pigs and lizards, and some turtles and fish.
+The family all pitches in with their small hobby “farm” of chickens, ducks, turkeys, peacocks, rabbits, cats, dogs, and horses, as well as a lizard and some turtles and fish.

 The pregnancy of their sixth child was used to radically change the family’s life.
 After the baby cried and took her first breath, proving the expectations of most wrong, the family continued to be challenged.
-During one of the baby’s many hospitalizations, Jamie learned that children like her new daughter were sometimes abandoned in the local hospital due to complex medical needs.
-She knew then that special needs adoption would be a part of her family’s future; Ryan was not so sure.
+During one of the baby’s many hospitalizations, Ryan and Jamie learned that children like their new daughter were sometimes abandoned in the local hospital due to complex medical needs.
+Jamie knew then that special needs adoption would be a part of her family’s future; Ryan was not so sure.

-In December 2021, Ryan finally said they could take the next step toward a child in India.
-Jamie was delighted, again, at God’s provision, and started the process immediately.
+In December 2021, Ryan finally said they could take the next step toward the child in India.
+Jamie was delighted, again, at God’s provision, and they started the process immediately.
 Because the Noll’s have a “large” family, their agency suggested they wait until another family with similar familial circumstances get to the next step before the Noll’s officially started.
 Four weeks later, they were given the go ahead.
 For approximately one and a half years (and $16,000), the Noll family worked to adopt a teenage girl in India.
 Just before the child’s 16th birthday, they were rejected because they had too many biological children, Jamie was a victim of abuse as a child, and the child they intended to adopt was “already very old.”
 Their agency suggested looking at Bulgaria…